 We took on board Sage’s recent brand refresh, their new colour palette and imagery and brought them to life with an innovative exhibition stand design and build.

-We designed and built an imposing 6m illuminated wall in the middle of the stand, creating a dominating appearance that delegates felt attracted to.
+We designed and built an imposing 6m illuminated wall in the middle of the stand, creating a dominating presence that delegates felt attracted to.
 Gobo lighting projected and moved the logo around, helping make the stand visible from even further within the exhibition hall.

 The stand was literature-free, helping Sage communicate their commitment to being a sustainable business, whilst it also served to further position our client as a technology leader.
 We custom built a content kiosk that included a 50in touch screen.